Nicknames: Duder Duder or Scooter Bug, Scoots (given to me by my dogster pals!)

 Pet-Peeves: not getting ice or water when I want it!
-My cat sister never wants to play!
-GRRRR
+My brother barking in my face grrrrr

-Favorite Toy: Anything that squeaks...today, she prefers her green rubber squeaky toy...she squeaks it forever!
+Favorite Toy: Anything that squeaks...she loves the round stuffies she can sink her teeth into...she squeaks them forever until they die!
 She also likes showing her octopus stuffy who's boss...hehehehehe.

 Favorite Walk: Local Park with trails or anywhere that takes her near the rabbits and near food on the ground!

 Best Tricks: My personal favorite is breaking toys or tearing out stuffing out of stuffed animals in record time.
 Oh and my mommy thinks it's cool that I can shake hands

 Arrival Story: We got Scooter about one month after my other fur baby, Floppy died.
 I wasn't planning on getting a dog so quickly, but at the time I was researching the beagle breed.
 One of the breeders I talked to mentioned that Scooter's mom had given birth 10 weeks prior to 3 pups.
 Scooter's dad was a champion.
 I was nervous about getting another dog so quickly, but when I saw Scooter, I knew it would be okay.

 Bio: I came into my mommys life when she needed me most.
 I left my brother, sister, my mom, and grandmother for a life with my two mommies.
 It's a two way street.
 I let them hug and kiss me whenever they need me and I give them my best beagle look whenever I want something (did I say I love water and ice?!)